 Income Tax is a tax on income collected by the government to fund infrastructure development, pay salaries, etc. Income Tax is a direct tax like capital gains tax and securities transaction tax etc..
 Tax Deducted at Source (TDS) is means through which government generates steady revenues by levying taxes at sources such as salary or other payments.
 Income Tax is to be paid by every Individual, HUF, AOP, BOI, Firms, and Companies.

 Income Tax in India

-In India, a direct tax is governed as per Income Tax Act, 1961 along with Income Tax Rules, 1962, Notifications and circulars issued by Central Board of Direct Taxes.
-Income Tax is levied based on the different type of incomes and taxpayers.
+In India, a direct tax is governed as per Income Tax Act, 1961 along with Income Tax Rules, 1962, Notifications and Circulars issued by Central Board of Direct Taxes.
+Income Tax is levied based on the different types of incomes and taxpayers.
 Here are different categories of taxpayers defined under the Income Tax Act.